galeo/transient-showcase/README.md

 ### Reading Scope Directly

-⚠️ **WARNING** When writing predicates, that read or write the scope using `oref` and `oset`, you will need to determine whether `transient--prefix` or `transient-current-prefix` is correct.
+⚠️ **WARNING** When writing predicates, that read or write the scope using<code>oref</code>and<code>oset</code> you will need to determine whether<code>transient--prefix</code>or<code>transient-current-prefix</code>is correct.
 When called from a parent transient, you might end up picking the wrong prefix to read from at the wrong time.
 These variables change throughout the lifecycle!
-Use [edebug](#org17577d6) you must!
+Use [edebug](#org4b7029d) you must!

 ### TODO Errata with prefix arg (`C-u` universal argument).

-Key binding sequences, such as `wa` instead of single-key prefix bindings, will unset the prefix argument (the old-school Emacs `C-u` prefix argument, not the prefix's scope or other explicit arguments)
+Key binding sequences, such as<code>wa</code>instead of single-key prefix bindings, will unset the prefix argument (the old-school Emacs<code>C-u</code>prefix argument, not the prefix's scope or other explicit arguments)

 **Possibly a bug in transient.**

-<a id="org3eafe75"></a>
+<a id="orged47b55"></a>

 ## Prefix Value & History

 Briefly, there are three locations for state you need to be aware of for this section:

--   Each transient's prefix object has a `:value` that is updated by `transient-set` and `transient-save`
+-   Each transient's prefix object has a<code>:value</code>that is updated by<code>transient-set</code>and<code>transient-save</code>
--   The values obtained from `transient-args` are usually quite ephemeral and don't even persist beyond the body of form of the suffixes you usually read them in
+-   The values obtained from<code>transient-args</code>are usually quite ephemeral and don't even persist beyond the body of form of the suffixes you usually read them in
--   `transient-values` contains saved values that are used to re-hydrate the prefix `:value` slot when the prefix is created
+-   <code>transient-values</code>contains saved values that are used to re-hydrate the prefix<code>:value</code>slot when the prefix is created
--   `transient-history` is used to make it faster for the user to flip through previous states (which can have independent histories for infixes and prefixes).
-These are never used unless calling `transient-history-prev` and `transient-history-next`.
+-   <code>transient-history</code>is used to make it faster for the user to flip through previous states (which can have independent histories for infixes and prefixes).
+These are never used unless calling<code>transient-history-prev</code>and<code>transient-history-next</code>

-We can get this as a list of strings for any prefix by calling `transient-args` on `transient-current-command` in the suffix's interactive form.
-If you know the command you want the value of, you can use it's symbol instead of `transient-current-command`.
+We can get this as a list of strings for any prefix by calling<code>transient-args</code>on<code>transient-current-command</code>in the suffix's interactive form.
+If you know the command you want the value of, you can use it's symbol instead of<code>transient-current-command</code>

 This is related to history keys.
-If you set the arguments and then save them using (`C-x s`) for the command `transient-save`, not only will the transient be updated with the new value, but if you call the child independently, it can still read the value from the suffix.
+If you set the arguments and then save them using <code>C-x s</code> for the command<code>transient-save</code> not only will the transient be updated with the new value, but if you call the child independently, it can still read the value from the suffix.

 ```elisp